netbootxyz/netboot.xyz/CONTRIBUTING.md

 ### Submit ideas

-I'm always looking for new ideas to make the tool more useful, if you have an idea, feel free to open up a Github [issue] or open up a [Pull Request].
+We are always looking for new ideas to make the tool more useful, if you have an idea, feel free to open up a Github [issue] or open up a [Pull Request].

+### Communication Channels

+* [Discord](https://discord.gg/An6PA2a) Chat Server for netboot.xyz discussions, questions, and development
+* Follow us on [Twitter](https://twitter.com/netbootxyz) at [@netbootxyz](https://twitter.com/netbootxyz)
+  for the latest updates

+### Donate

+We have set up an [Open Collective](https://opencollective.com/netbootxyz) to open the project up to those who wish to donate to help out the project.
+This may cover hosting and domain fees, hardware for validation testing, or anything else that comes up in maintaining a project like this.
+Every little bit will help!
+If you enjoy the work we do, please support us!

 ## Enjoy and have fun!